-E-Cigarette explosions are a new and unique hazard.
-However, defending clients with personal injuries caused by defective products is not new to The Carlson Law Firm.
+E-cigarette explosions are a new and unique hazard.
+However, representing clients with personal injuries caused by defective products is not new to The Carlson Law Firm.
 With more than 40 years of experience assisting victims of personal injury, our firm is ready to work tirelessly on your behalf to get the recovery you deserve.
 We have the necessary resources to go up against the tobacco industry.
 Our compassionate e-Cigarette Explosion Attorney can help you get the compensation you deserve for medical bills, loss of income and other damages you may have suffered as a result of a vape explosion.

 What is Vaping?

 Vaping refers to the inhaling and exhaling of aerosols through using battery-powered devices such as e-cigarettes, mod, Juuls, and e-pens.
 While some use the tools for illegal drug use, vape pens, or e-cigarette as they are commonly known, is an electronic nicotine delivery system that produces a heated vapor, resembling smoke.
 They have been for sale in the United States since 2007.
 Now, more than 2.5 million people in the U.S. are using them.

 What is the Difference Between E-Cigarettes and Vapes?

 Electronic nicotine-delivery systems (ENDS) include electronic cigarettes and personal vaporizers.
 The prevalence of ENDS use is increasing among current, former and never smokers.
 Although the purpose of these devices is similar, they have very designs in both their look and delivery methods.